datawire/ambassador-docs/docs/cloud/latest/config-analysis/reference/index.md

 * Envoy metric names for any new routes

 Coming soon, we plan to support:
-* Notifying if the produced Envoy configuration is valid.
+* Validation for the produced Envoy configuration.
 * Validation for `AmbassadorTCPMapping`s
 * Validation for `AmbassadorHost`s
-* Other git providers
+* Support other git providers

 ## Can I support multiple directories or cluster configurations?

-Yes, you can configure a repository to support multiple configurations from [the Ambassador DCP](https://app.getambassador.io/cloud/settings/teams/gitops).
+Yes, you can configure a repository to support multiple configurations from [Ambassador Cloud](https://app.getambassador.io/cloud/settings/teams/gitops).
 These configurations are managed with the `.a8r.yaml` configuration file.
 For example:

 ```
 k8s_config: